 d) that the considerable development in radio spectrum use has resulted in multiple sources of EMF emissions within any given geographic area;

+e) the urgent need for regulatory bodies in many developing countries to obtain information on EMF measurement methodologies in regard to human exposure to radio-frequency energy, in order to establish national regulations to protect their citizens;

+f) that without adequate information or appropriate regulation, people, particularly in developing countries, may have concerns about the effect of EMF on their health, which may result in increasing opposition to the deployment of radio installations;

+g) that, the possible effect of EMF radiation from base stations or hand-held devices need more public awareness;

-e) the urgent need for regulatory bodies in many developing countries to obtain information on EMF measurement methodologies in regard to human exposure to radio-frequency energy, in order to establish national regulations to protect their citizens; f) that guidelines on limits of exposure to EMF have been established by ICNIRP1, the Institute of Electrical and Electronics Engineers (IEEE)2 and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) and that many administrations have adopted national regulations based on these guidelines,
+h) that guidelines on limits of exposure to EMF have been established by ICNIRP1, the Institute of Electrical and Electronics Engineers (IEEE)2 and the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) and that many administrations have adopted national regulations based on these guidelines,

 resolves to instruct the Directors of the three Bureaux

-to collect and disseminate information concerning exposure to EMF, including on EMF measurement methodologies, in order to assist national administrations, particularly in developing countries, to develop appropriate national regulations,instructs the Director of the Telecommunication Development Bureau, in collaboration with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau
+1 to collect and disseminate information concerning exposure to EMF, including on EMF measurement methodologies, in order to assist national administrations, particularly in developing countries, to develop appropriate national regulations;

+2 to work closely with all the concerned agencies in implementation of this resolution, as well as Resolution 72 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, Resolution 62 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, in order to continue and enhance the technical assistance provided to Member States,

+instructs the Director of the Telecommunication Development Bureau, in collaboration with the Director of the Radiocommunication Bureau and the Director of the Telecommunication Standardization Bureau

 1 to ascertain the requirement for, and as appropriate conduct, regional seminars and workshops in order to identify the needs of developing countries and to build human capacity in regard to measurement of EMF related to human exposure to these fields;

-2 to encourage Member States in the various regions to cooperate in sharing expertise and resources and identify a focal point or regional cooperation mechanism, including if required a regional centre, so as to assist all Member States in the region in measurement and training,instructs the Secretary-General, in consultation with the Directors of the three Bureaux
+2 to encourage Member States in the various regions to cooperate in sharing expertise and resources and identify a focal point or regional cooperation mechanism, including if required a regional centre, so as to assist all Member States in the region in measurement and training;

+3 to encourage concerned agencies to undertake necessary scientific studies to find out possible impact of EMF radiation on human body;

+4 to formulate necessary measures and guidelines in order to help mitigation of the possible impact of EMF radiation on human body,

+instructs the Secretary-General, in consultation with the Directors of the three Bureaux

 1 to prepare a report on the implementation of this resolution for submission to the ITU Council at each annual session;